bryanwweber/thermostate/paper/paper.md

 To avoid having to have students install any software on their personal computers, I use a JupyterHub instance hosted by the University where students can log in and work on their homework and projects.
-Using Jupyter Notebooks, students can combine their code to solve the problem with Markdown and equations that explains their process.
+Using Jupyter Notebooks [@jupyter_notebook], students can combine their code to solve the problem with Markdown and equations that explains their process.

 A tutorial on the basic use of the package and several examples can be found in the `docs` folder of the [repository](https://github.com/bryanwweber/thermostate) as well as the